HPE Unveils The Machine, a Single-Memory Computer Capable of Addressing 160 Terabytes

 Bus size (Score:2)

-Interesting but, not amazing (Score:2)
+Interesting but, not amazing (Score:5, Insightful)

 It would have been a lot more interesting, and a lot more paradigm shifting, if it was 160TB of ultra-fast next-gen M.2 sticks with 0MB of traditional RAM and 0MB of traditional storage.
 That would be a truly unique machine to work on.
 If you read the article, this isn't even a single machine.
 It's actually 40 nodes with high speed interconnects.
 Basically, HP is now running Linux on their VMS clusters.